 Build Strong Children: Teach Perseverance, Courage, and Compassion with Literature for Grades PreK-6

-Social emotional topics such as perseverance, courage, and compassion can be taught in enjoyable, meaningful ways when engaging children’s literature, such as these recommended titles, are shared and discussed with students.
+Social emotional topics such as perseverance, courage, and compassion can be taught in enjoyable, meaningful ways when engaging children’s literature, such as these recommended titles, is shared and discussed with students.
 Each of these six titles were chosen because of the beautiful textual qualities, endearing illustrations, and strong message within each book.

 Jamaica loves to draw and her teacher, Mrs. Wirth, asks her to draw a fall picture.
 She closes her eyes to “think first, and then draw,” just as she’s been taught.
 Then her teacher asks her to share her markers with a little boy named Russell.
 Russell is a child who throws sand, often acts out, and makes a horrible blue streak on her beautiful fall picture.
 Jamaica feels so sad and goes home and tells her family about the mean boy and what he did to her drawing.
 When she finds out that Russell is moving away, she’s not sad and doesn’t want to make him a goodbye card.
 Jamaica learns a lesson about compassion and empathy when she finds out more about the little boy’s life and realizes that sometimes people need a little bit of extra kindness to get them through a difficult time.